 Leveraging Tenant Experience Optimization Data for Revenue Management

-Resident Retention and its Impact on Revenue
+Tenant Retention and Its Impact on Revenue

 - Implementing automatic rent payment options for tenants.